Apteco/py-apteco/docs/source/tutorials/tutorial_07.rst

     >>> low_price_deals_audience = eligible_for_discount & ~high_earner

-We could have even written the ``eligible_for_discount`` variable directly with its constituent parts:
+We could have even written the ``eligible_for_discount`` variable directly using its constituent parts:

 .. code-block:: python

     >>> low_price_deals_audience = (student | under_21) & ~high_earner

-Here we've had to use brackets so that the ``student | under_21`` gets combined first, before that whole selection is combined with ``~high_earner``.
+Here we've had to use parentheses so that the ``student | under_21`` gets combined first, before the selection resulting from that is combined with ``~high_earner`` .
-Without brackets, Python's `operator precedence rules
+Without parentheses, Python's `operator precedence rules
 <https://docs.python.org/3/reference/expressions.html#operator-precedence>`_
 mean this would be calculated as: